 Introduction

-Botia Almorhae has several common names, yoyo loach, Pakistani loach, Almora loach and even its scientific name has changed recently from Botia Lochata to the above.
+Botia Almorhae has several common names, Yoyo loach, Pakistani loach, Almora loach and even its scientific name has changed recently from Botia Lochata to the above.

-The common name yoyo loach is derived from the fact that on its body, with some individuals the markings actually spells out the word “yoyo”.
+The common name Yoyo loach is derived from the fact that on its body, with some individuals the markings actually spells out the word “yoyo”.
 This strange phenomenon never seems to occur with juvenile fish, the strange markings only develop with the fish maturing.
 This loach belongs to the family Cobitidae and is found in the slow moving waters of India and Pakistan.
 This is what gives it the other common name Pakistani loach.
-They can reach a size of up to 6 inches in the wild, but in captivity 4 inches is more often than not the maximum size.
+They can reach a size of up to 6 inches (~15cm) in the wild, but in captivity 4 inches (~10cm) is more often than not the maximum size.

-The yoyo loach is generally longer and slimmer than some of the other loaches that are part of this family but it still retains the overall shape of a typical loach with its curved back and straight belly.
+The Yoyo loach is generally longer and slimmer than some of the other loaches that are part of this family but it still retains the overall shape of a typical loach with its curved back and straight belly.
 On the mouth there are four distinct pairs of barbells, a spine is also located just below the eye socket.

-The main coloration of the body is either a grey or silver color, this is covered with vertical stripes along the back and sides, the stripes will vary in thickness on each individual fish.
+The main colouration of the body is either a grey or silver color, this is covered with vertical stripes along the back and sides, the stripes will vary in thickness on each individual fish.
 The striped markings also extend to the fins and dark spots are located in-between the stripes.
 This makes for a well camouflaged fish.

 Sexing these fish is not easy, in fact the male and female are so similar it is almost impossible.
 It is believed that the female has a more rounded belly but there are no other obvious differences.
 There have never been any records of successful breeding attempts with this loach but in the future it may be possible as more and more species of fish are being bred in captivity.